jonofarc/oclickVitaJ/README.md

 ux0:tai/oclockvita.suprx
 ```

 After that just run the game and press SELECT + UP to enable menu.
-Press SELECT + DOWN to close menu.
+Press SELECT + DOWN or SQURE or CROSS to close menu.

 Thanks to: